Florajenner/sustainable-life/README.md

 About Sustainable Life
 ----------------------

-Sustainable Life is a website fully committed to promoting sustainable living practices worldwide.
-Our aim is to encourage individuals to make positive changes in their daily lives that will have a meaningful impact on the environment.
+Sustainable Life is a website fully committed to promoting sustainable living practices in the UK.
+The website aims to encourage individuals to make small but effective changes in their daily lives that will have a positive impact on the environment.

 Screenshots
 -----------